“Offering care and support”

 It’s good to see how the WWC is making a big difference in individuals’ lives.
 And since their help social services has also agreed that the boater’s children can live with her again on the boat.
 Here’s what Boater H said…

 “I am so grateful to you both in many ways, I’ve been doing a lot of work on myself to get into a better headspace.
 Just got to keep digging deep to get my life back after my breakdown.

 Again I can’t thank you both, Kim and Fergus, Jodie from Abbey House surgery, for finding you and ultimately a higher power that brought the chain of events to the forefront at exactly the perfect time!
 I feel very privileged to have been given the help and support I’ve received otherwise it could have been a very different outcome.

 So I can’t stress enough that all of this kindness has been brought together to deliver what I needed when I needed it the most and has categorically SAVED A LIFE!
 God bless you all. “

 “Thank you so much again, …Your faith led me back to having some myself”.

 A Boater’s Tale

 “Life was great on the boat.
 We were out of the rat race.
-Then my husband lost his job just before winter set in.
-We also had a new born child and problems with our heating We were too far from Citizen’s Advice and had no money to pay for transport or fuel to heat the boat.
+We had a new born child.
+Then, my husband lost his job just before winter set in just before we developed problems with our heating.
+We were too far from Citizen’s Advice and had no money to pay for transport or fuel to heat the boat.